What consumption method will you choose?

-It is tetrahydrocannabinol (THC) that is the primary psychoactive component of marijuana (cannabis).
-The brain’s cannabinoid receptor system is activated by the interaction between THC and cannabinoid receptors.
-Many marijuana-related products contain THC in varying concentrations, such as raw plant materials, infused edibles, and potent cannabis extractions.
+A primary psychoactive component of cannabis is tetrahydrocannabinol (THC), a compound that interacts with cannabinoid receptors in the brain.
+Many marijuana-related products contain THC in varying concentrations, including raw plant materials, infused edibles, and potent cannabis extractions.

-The psychoactive effects of this highly coveted cannabinoid are the same no matter how it is processed prior to use.
+The psychoactive effects of this highly coveted cannabinoid differ depending on how the individual consumes it.

 - Dabbing (inhaling concentrated extracts).